 If a visitor meets all rules of a segment, they will be included in that segment which is used for targeting a guide or, etc.

-With Segmentation, you can set the right coupling and make sure your guides are visible for the right audience.
+With Segmentation, you can set the right coupling and make sure your guides are visible to the right audience.

 You can set user segments to guides, hotspots, checklists, help centers, and NPS.

 How to create a Segment?

 Within their settings page, each guide, hotspot, etc. has an Audience Segmentation tab where existing segments can be used to target users or a new segment can be created on the fly.

 Give your segment a distinct name that makes it easy to recognize.